brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/browser-test.png" caption="Testing the EC2 Instance from the browser" link_to_full_size_image=true %}

-If you see the "Hello world!" text, then the good news is that you are successfully running a Docker container in the AWS cloud.
+If you see the `Hello world!` text, then the good news is that you are successfully running a Docker container in the AWS cloud.
 The bad news is that launching Docker containers using this manual process has a number of drawbacks: